Who’s who on The Masked Singer? All the latest clues

 These clues led to many guessing that Panda is Girls Aloud star Cheryl.
 One person tweeted: “Surely Panda is Cheryl Cole?
 Son called Bear, sang One Direction and the father of her child is in One Direction, she was a judge on X Factor!”

-According to the bookies, Panda is most likely to be Imbruglia with odds of 1/1.
+According to Betfair, Panda is most likely to be Imbruglia with odds of 6/4.

 In week one, Rockhopper performed “Higher Love” by Steve Winwood.